Semi-quantitative Enzyme-Linked Immunosorbent Assay

 Semi-Quantitative Radioimmunoassay

-- Determine presence of antibodies to endogenous or exogenous insulin analogues
+- Use to determine presence of antibodies to endogenous or exogenous insulin analogues

-- Testing not recommended for patients receiving insulin >2 weeks, as insulin antibody formation may occur
+- Testing is not recommended for patients receiving insulin >2 weeks, as insulin antibody formation may occur

 Semi-Quantitative Indirect Fluorescent Antibody